 - Team Challenge Appraiser (2 or more per Challenge): This Appraiser evaluates required elements of the team’s solution to the Challenge (including Team Choice Elements).
 Each Team Challenge Appraisers will be assigned to observe specific elements of the team solutions.
 They should have a sense of humor, and be able to maintain consistency while appraising the teams, as well as supportive and appreciative when engaging team members.

 - Site Paper Manager / Score Room Liaison (1 per Challenge) This person collects and organizes individual score sheets at the site and gets them ready for the score room.
 Must be well organized and thorough.
 This person does NOT evaluate the Challenge.

 - Prep Area Appraiser (1 or 2 per Challenge): The Prep Area Appraiser is an outgoing, friendly person who is responsible for greeting team members and Team Managers, relaxing them, and checking that required parts of the solution (props, paperwork, etc.) are in order, and in compliance with the rules of the Challenge.
 This Appraiser is usually the first tournament official that the team encounters before its performance, so he or she must be very friendly, good with nervous kids, fair, gentle, patient, and well organized.

 - All Day Volunteer (2 or 3 per tournament): Consider working all day at the NH-DI Concession Stand, or as the Appraiser Breakfast/Lunch Supervisor, or as our onsite Medical Official (if you are a certified RN, EMT or MD).
-Interested?
-Call Jill at 868-2140 to see if any of these positions are still open.
-This is the only way to sign up for these roles!

 If you aren’t entirely sure what each role involves, it won’t matter because we’ll teach you everything you need to know at Appraiser training.